Mariners dismiss Servais as manager, name Dan Wilson as replacement

-SEATTLE -- On the heels of a brutal road trip that punctuated their summer-long spiral, the Mariners are expected to make a leadership change on Thursday’s off-day by parting ways with manager Scott Servais, according to a report by The Athletic's Ken Rosenthal.
-The team has not confirmed the news.
+SEATTLE -- On the heels of a brutal road trip that punctuated their summer-long spiral, the Mariners made a leadership change on Thursday’s off-day by parting ways with manager Scott Servais.

-Dan Wilson, the former catcher and member of the Mariners Hall of Fame, who is currently a special assignment coordinator on the Minor League side, will take over on an interim basis until a permanent replacement is determined, per Rosenthal.
+Dan Wilson, the former catcher and member of the Mariners Hall of Fame, who is currently a special assignment coordinator on the Minor League side, will take over as the 21st manager in team history.
+There is no interim tag, either -- he will hold the title through the remainder of this season and beyond.

 Seattle’s downturn has been steady over the past two months, but it took a steeper nosedive after a 1-8 road trip that featured among the club’s most stinging losses of the season.